RocketCommunicationsInc/astro-www/src/pages/platforms/_astro-for-r2c2.md

 layout: project:layouts/docs/docs-layout.astro
 title: Astro for R2C2
 description: The R2C2 program under the USSF utilizes OMG C2MS message standards; some of these underlying data messages carry status information and this guidance marries the Astro UXDS and R2C2' C2MS standards.
 anchorNav: extended

 ---

 ## Tier Information

 The Rapid Resilient Command and Control (R2C2) program under the United States Space Force (USSF) has four tiers of interface specification documents (ISDs).
-For more information, contact the [R2C2 Program Office](mailto:egssupport@spaceforce.mil).

 Tier 1 and 2 are tactical command and control space vehicle message standards while Tier 3 and 4 are implementation specific interfaces for services in those satellite operating centers (SOCs).
 The R2C2 Tier 1 ISD clones [Object Management Group (OMG) Command Control Mission Systems (C2MS) v1.0](https://www.omg.org/spec/C2MS/1.0/PDF) with some alterations and message creations supporting DoD requirements or USSF space domain capabilities.
 Tier 2 ISDs are the R2C2 standards for system domain capabilities (e.g. Flight Dynamics, Telemetry Tracking & Commanding, Mission Planning & Scheduling, Ground Resource Management, Ground Resource Scheduling, etc.) which are based on Tier 1 messages.
 The Tier 3 ISDs are for service component’s or product’s interface implementation details while Tier 4 is the mission-specific interface details.